Slick-Telemetry/rearwing/README.md

 - Once the server is running, open your browser at `http://127.0.0.1:8081/docs`.
 - Alternate docs can be found at `http://127.0.0.1:8081/redoc`, provided by [redoc](https://github.com/Redocly/redoc).

-### Interactive Jupyter notebook

-#### Using Jupyter Lab

-- The project has Jupyter Lab as a dev dependency for you to rummage through FastF1.
-- Run `jupyter lab` in a new terminal and open your default browser should open automatically (if it doesn't, open browser at `http://localhost:8888/lab`).

-#### Running the notebook in VS Code

-- Alternatively, you can install the [Jupyer extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) and run the notebook in VS Code.
-- Ensure to use the poetry python environment as the kernel.

 ### Running tests